A to Z Guides Blog

 Campaign against those not Wearing a Helmet continues

-The latest data confirms that the offensive against those violating the Highway Code Law is sending a clear message of zero tolerance towards the non-use of a helmet on two-wheeled vehicles and ATVs.
-The penalties for non-compliance with the law are as follows:
+The latest data confirm that the offensive against those violating the Highway Code Law is sending a clear message of zero tolerance for the non-use of a helmet on two-wheeled vehicles and ATVs.

 – 350 euro fine and withdrawal of driving license for 30 days for the two/four-wheel vehicle driver (The same sanctions apply to the driver who does not ensure the safety of the passenger).